Quadratic growth of geodesics on the two-sphere: Introduction

-In general, some maps do not satisfy the twisting condition of Franks' theorem, such as irrational rotations, but these also have no fixed points.
-To prove Theorem~\ref{FI} we use the existence of a fixed point to show that the dynamical system must fulfill a twisting condition, albeit possibly for a different annulus.
-More precisely, we collapse the boundary to obtain a map $\tilde{f}:S^2\rightarrow S^2$ that has at least three fixed points.
+In general, some maps do not satisfy the twisting condition of Franks' theorem, such as irrational rotations, but these also have no periodic points.
+To prove Theorem~\ref{FI}, we use the existence of a fixed point to show that the dynamical system must fulfill a twisting condition, albeit possibly for a different annulus.
+More precisely, we collapse the boundary to obtain, up to taking an iterate, a lift $\tilde{f}:S^2\rightarrow S^2$ of $f$ that has at least three fixed points.
 By a theorem of Franks, this map must have infinitely many periodic points.
-If there are infinitely many fixed points, the theorem is proved because the growth rate would be infinite.
+If there are infinitely many fixed points, the theorem is proved because the growth rate as defined above would be infinite.
 Thus, we will assume that there exists a periodic point with a period greater than one.
 We consider an isotopy from the identity to $f$ for which a result from Le Calvez \cite{MR2217051}, \cite{MR2059431} ensures the existence of a transverse foliation.
 For the precise definition, see Section \ref{annulusmap}.
 The trajectory under the isotopy of the periodic point now has to intersect some leaf of the transverse foliation.
 Removing the endpoints of this leaf gives a map $\hat f:A\rightarrow A$ that still has at least one fixed point.
 This fixed point and the periodic point give the desired twisting condition needed to apply Franks' Theorem~\ref{franks_thm_twist}.
-Then Theorem~\ref{numbertheorey} completes the proof.
+Quadratic growth of periodic points of $\hat{f}$ implies the same for $f$.
+Then Lemma~\ref{numbertheorey} completes the proof.

 In the second case, there exist two disjoint simple closed geodesics.
 Using the Hilbert contact form on the unit tangent bundle of $S^2$, we lift the setting from a metric $g$ on $S^2$ to a contact form $\lambda$ on $S^3$.
-The two known closed geodesics and the geodesics created by reversing the orientation lift to a four-component link $L$ of closed Reeb orbits in $S^3$.
-In this case, the main theorem \ref{mainint} follows from combining the following theorem with Lemma \ref{numbertheorey}.
+These two closed geodesics lift to a four-component link $L_1$ of closed Reeb orbits in $S^3$.
+In this case, the main theorem \ref{mainint} follows from combining the following result with Lemma \ref{numbertheorey}.